-Being physically active helps maintain a healthy weight, balance, endurance, strength, and so much more.
-Obese adults have an increased risk of death, disability, type 2 diabetes and high blood pressure.
+Remaining active and exercising is important for many reasons, including maintaining a healthy weight, balance, endurance, and strength.
 Those who exercise regularly may not only live longer but may enjoy more years of life without pain or disability.

+Alcohol dependence and heavy drinking affect every organ in the body.
 The act of aging can lead to social and physical changes that may make it challenging to deal with, therefore, older adults should especially limit or avoid alcohol consumption.

-These shifts can make older adults vulnerable to alcohol misuse and abuse as a coping mechanism.
-Alcohol dependence and heavy drinking affects every organ in the body.
-Researchers have found evidence that certain regions of the brain show signs of premature aging in alcohol-dependent men and women.
+Staying engaged with your circle of trusted communities helps offset social isolation.
 With age, comes changes to the body such as loss of hearing, vision and memory, oftentimes making it difficult to maintain social relationships.
-Compound that with the loss of family and friends over the years, and it all adds up to added health-risks.
-These factors can make it difficult to maintain social connections which is why many elders become isolated and lonely.
-The feeling of loneliness and isolation can snowball and affect mental health but staying engaged with your circle of trusted communities helps offset social isolation.
+The feeling of loneliness and isolation can snowball and affect mental health.

 8. Reduce stress.